claytonrothschild/alexa-doorbell-skill/README.md

 # alexa-doorbell
 Ask Amazon Echo who is at the door.
+Used Facebook Facial Recognition and Nest Security Camera API.

 <h1>Usage:</h1>
 Request: "Alexa, ask doorbell who is at the door?"<br />